Mexuar: History

 After the 1492 conquest of Granada by the Catholic Monarchs, the Alhambra was converted into a royal palace of Christian Spain.
 Significant modifications were carried out in the Mexuar and in the environment around the Comares Palace.
 The Patio de Machuca is so named because the Spanish Renaissance architect Pedro Machuca, who worked on the Palace of Charles V and other additions to the Alhambra for Charles V, resided here in the 16th century.
 Significant modifications to this courtyard happened during the Christian era of the Alhambra.
 The Council Hall was converted into a Christian chapel in the 16th century, which entailed the dismantling of the hall's central dome in 1540 in order to add an upper floor.
 The Patio del Cuarto Dorado was also heavily modified in order to convert it into a residence.
 Isabella of Portugal resided here when she visited in 1526 with her husband Charles V. The residence was later used by the governors of the Alhambra and was still in use in the 19th century when Washington Irving visited the site.

 Restorations were carried out in the late 19th-century and early 20th century.
-Among other things, they restored the surviving northern arcade of the Patio de Machuca, though most of the Patio de Machuca and the Patio de la Mezquita are visible only as foundations today. introduced a connecting doorway between the Council Hall and the oratory.
+Among other things, they restored the surviving northern arcade of the Patio de Machuca, though most of the Patio de Machuca and the Patio de la Mezquita are visible only as foundations today, and introduced a connecting doorway between the Council Hall and the oratory.
 Some of the Christian features added to the Council Hall for its conversion to a chapel were removed during modern restorations, to recover some of the chamber's original appearance.
 Likewise, many of the post-1492 additions to the Cuarto Dorado area were removed in the 20th century.